-I was born in Aiken, South Carolina in 1997.
-Aiken is close to the Georgia-South Carolina border, and has a far better website than it deserves.
+I was born in the town of Aiken, South Carolina, in 1997.
 I moved to the small town of Lugoff at a young age and lived either there or in Elgin until I graduated high school.
-The most notable event to ever happen in Elgin was the installation of its lone stop light.
+Elgin is a tiny, out-of-the-way town.
+They recently added their second (!) stoplight.
 At this point I went by Robert Bliss rather than Robert Dougherty-Bliss.
-(A different, more notable Robert Bliss was an artist fond of painting scantily clad young men.
-The paintings are quite good, but not mine!)
+(There’s a different Robert Bliss who painted nearly-naked men.)

 I spent time studying computer repair and programming in high school, but was eventually swayed to pursue math my Senior year by some excellent teachers.
 I briefly considered studying theater for the same reason.
 I left South Carolina for Georgia and took up residence at Oglethorpe University in Brookhaven, a suburb of Atlanta.
 Oglethorpe gave me a healthy exposure to philosophy and the arts as well as (and sometimes at the expense of) math.
 I have very fond memories of my time at Oglethorpe and the people I knew there.

 In 2019 I came to the mathematics department at Rutgers University in New Brunswick, New Jersey to begin a PhD.